Don’t touch the printer! | 5 ways to stay safe using the office printer

 We at Print Logic also recommend installing hand sanitiser stations at all of your printer locations.
 Even though you may have implemented a touchless printing solution and you’re well on your way to stay safe using the office printer.
 Due to the limitations of the machines, some features of your multi-functional device will require touching the machine.
 So giving yourself and your colleagues a way to clean and disinfect their hands is important.

 So you’ve created a touchless printing experience and installed sanitiser stations at your printer locations.
 We highly recommend that you also have a good cleaning routine for the surfaces, screens and buttons that you and your colleagues will come into contact with.

 To help you with that process we’ve been able to obtain the following cleaning guidance from various print manufacturers that work with Print Logic.

 If you are unable to see the manufacturer of your printer listed below, then please reach out to them directly for their guidance on cleaning your equipment:

-Hopefully you’ve learn a little on how to stay safe using the office printer.
-Print Logic are open to discussions on how we can help you overcome the unique challenges of the current situation.
+Hopefully, you’ve learned a little about how to stay safe using the office printer.
+Print Logic is open to discussions on how we can help you overcome the unique challenges of the current situation.